relaxdiego/aircraft/README.md

-Once you're comfortable with pyinfra and you start browsing the `examples/` dir, you'll see that all I'm doing is adding [pyinfra packaged deploys](https://docs.pyinfra.com/en/1.x/api/deploys.html) to you can use in your operations files.
+Once you're comfortable with pyinfra and you start browsing the `examples/` dir, you'll see that all I'm doing is adding [pyinfra packaged deploys](https://docs.pyinfra.com/en/1.x/api/deploys.html) that you can use in your operations files.
 I've also created some [pydantic](https://pydantic-docs.helpmanual.io/) models that go with the packaged deploys to help with validating inventory data.
 Anyway, check out the `examples/` directory before I keep blabbering for ages.